casualPhysics/thought-tree/README.md

 I'm trying this out as an alternative to standard goal and task setting to help me deal with uncertainties better.

 I wrote about why I use this approach in [How do I achieve what I want](https://substack.com/home/post/p-162918993).
+Everything's local, so your use will be completely private.

 STEPS
 1. Write down a big question / uncertainty.